Practice

 • Acting (with Alan Maclean KC) for the applicant real estate companies on their application for urgent injunctive relief and their claim for consequential damages in respect of the entry of unilateral notices against their £2 billion property portfolio.

-• Advising (with Jonathan Hall KC) the Crown Prosecution Service, Proceeds of Crime Unit, in relation to an investigation into suspected fraud and money laundering of over £1 billion as to various trust / concealment / evasion / corporate veil issues.
+• Advising (with Jonathan Hall KC) the Crown Prosecution Service, Proceeds of Crime Unit, in relation to an investigation into suspected fraud and money laundering of over £1 billion as to various trust / concealment / evasion / corporate veil issues

 • Acting (with John Brisby KC) for the defendants in opposing a substantial claim pursuant to s.
 188 Law of Property Act 1925 to divide a highly valuable collection of Chinese porcelain held as tenants in common.